Cleveland Child Support Lawyer

 - Intercept casino or Ohio lottery winnings

-Should a parent still fail to comply with the established child support order, enforcement by the court may become necessary.
+If a parent fails to comply with the established child support order, enforcement by the court may become necessary.
 A Cleveland court can hold the parent in contempt for any of the following reasons:

 - Failing to comply with the provisions of the established order